polyfloyd/shady/README.md

 Besides `gl_FragCoord`, the following inputs are available:
 * `uniform float time`: the time since startup in seconds
 * `uniform vec2 resolution`: the resolution of the display in pixels
+* `uniform sampler2D backbuffer`: a texture storing the previously rendered image
 * `varying vec2 surfacePosition`: the panning position.
-For backwards compatibility.
+For backwards compatibility
 * `varying vec2 surfaceSize`:  the resolution after zooming.
-For backwards compatibility.
+For backwards compatibility

-GLSL Sandbox also exposes these uniforms, but are not (yet) supported by Shady:
 * `uniform vec2 mouse`: the position of the mouse cursor relative to the bottom left corner.
-Shady is a CLI application so this will never be supported
+Shady is a CLI application so this will never be fully supported.
+However, the value is set to the center of the display.
-* `uniform sampler2D backbuffer`: a texture storing previously rendered image

 Check out [example.glsl](shaders/example.glsl) to see what a shader for this website looks like.